Bayonetta 3 is back, and she has a brand-new hairstyle

-It’s been three years, nine months, and 16 days since Bayonetta 3 was announced at E3 2017.
+It’s been three years, nine months, and 16 days since Bayonetta 3 was announced at The Game Awards 2017.
 But at long last, we got an official trailer and release window during the September 2021 Nintendo Direct.

 The trailer, which began with a clever Astral Chain 2 bait and switch, showed off plenty of trademark Bayonetta-style action, along with a brand-new look for the sadistically seductive witch.
 The short bob from Bayonetta 2 is gone, as the titular character is now rocking long, beautiful braids, which can of course transform into demonic creatures.